 - It doesn’t come with stakes, but will definitely need to be staked into the ground to avoid moving as your dog runs through.

-- Bends into many fun shapes to promote creative imaginative play Children can crawl inside to help...
+- Creativity and imaginary play: Bends into many fun shapes to promote creative, imaginative play....

 Though its intended use is as a children’s toy, the Sunny Days Entertainment Chute is still an excellent option for those needing a simple, durable practice chute.